-‘Hai to Gensou no Grimgar’ Season 2: ‘Grimgar Of Fantasy And Ash’ Manga/Light Novels In English Give Anime Spoilers
+‘Hai To Gensou No Grimgar’ Season 2: ‘Grimgar Of Fantasy And Ash’ Manga/Light Novels In English Give Anime Spoilers

 Grimgar Season 2 Spoilers: Lights Novels Show Us The Future Of The Anime

 To put the anime story of Hai to Gensou no Grimgar into perspective, author Ao Jyumonji has released nine volumes so far and the release date for Hai to Gensou no Grimgar Volume 10 has yet to be announced.
 The creator has been publishing two to three volumes a year, with Grimgar Volume 9 being published in August of 2016.
-The events of the Grimgar anime, on the other hand, only cover the story line from the first two volumes.
+The events of the Grimgar anime, on the other hand, only cover the storyline from the first two volumes.

 [WARNING: The following contains major spoilers.]